opsschool/curriculum/sysadmin_101.rst

 * **Siloing these two organizations means that the most important goal of service availability is compromised.** The person who is using your program or service doesn't care who made a mistake, the service is down.
-* Speaking of mistakes: when companies don't encourage their development and operations teams to work together, it's possible that
+* **Speaking of mistakes:** when companies don't encourage their development and operations teams to work together, it's possible that groups get too invested in assigning blame, instead of working together to fix an issue

 Fortunately, recent companies there has been more effort on ensuring that both teams are familiar with the concepts of the other - this is often referred to